Calderwood, East Kilbride: Maxwellton Conservation Area

-The 18th–19th-century weaving village of Maxwellton survives as the western part of the Calderwood neighbourhood.
-Once a rural community, it was the main area of settlement in the Barony lands of the ancient Calderwood Estate, where from 1400 until about 1900, the Maxwells of Calderwood were the main landed family.
-Maxwellton became prominent locally and nationally from the 1960s onwards, when a dispute broke out between residents and the East Kilbride Development Corporation, which sought to condemn the settlement as a slum and demolish it to make way for part of the East Kilbride new town development.
-The Burgh Council of East Kilbride sided with the villagers, and with backing from the National Trust For Scotland, the campaign over subsequent years saved most of the village on historic, architectural and aesthetic grounds.
+The 18th–19th-century weaving village of Maxwellton survives in the western part of the Calderwood neighbourhood.
+Once a rural community, it was the main area of proto-urban settlement in the Barony of the ancient Calderwood Estate, where from AD 1400 until 1885, the Maxwells of Calderwood were the main landed family.
+Maxwellton became prominent locally and nationally from the 1960s onwards, when a dispute broke out between residents and the East Kilbride Development Corporation, which sought to condemn the settlement as a slum and demolish it to make way for part of East Kilbride new town.
+The Burgh Council of East Kilbride sided with the villagers, and with backing from the National Trust For Scotland, a campaign ensued over subsequent years which saved most of the village on historic, architectural and aesthetic grounds.
 Maxwellton village then joined the early statutory conservation areas in Scotland, after nearby Eaglesham in 1968.

-The campaign to save the village reached cabinet level in the House of Commons and gained national publicity, mostly due through Judith Hart MP and Fred S. Mitchell.
-Mitchell was a memoirist, a topographical historian for Calderwood and a Maxwellton resident, on the reference staff of the Mitchell Library in Glasgow.
-After the rescue, the village began to receive backing from the Development Corporation originally intent on its destruction.
-The result was the national press sponsoring the restoration of one derelict cottage – thereafter referred to locally as the Express Cottage, as the Scottish Daily Express issued regular national coverage of its attempts to restore the house to fashionable conservation standards.
-The interest in the village then led over a thousand buyers to bid for the 23 run-down Maxwellton cottages.
-The efforts to restore the village and the Development Corporation's publicity led to an unveiling of the show cottage by the Marchioness of Bute, which received national press coverage.
+The campaign to save the village reached cabinet level in the House of Commons and gained national publicity, mostly due to the involvement of Judith Hart MP and local resident Fred S. Mitchell.
+Mitchell was a memoirist, topographical historian of Calderwood, and a Maxwellton resident, whose main position was on the senior reference staff of the Mitchell Library in Glasgow.
+After its rescue, the village began to receive backing from the same Development Corporation which was originally intent on its destruction.
+One result of this was the sponsorship by the Daily Express newspaper, to restore one derelict cottage – thereafter referred to locally as the Express Cottage.
+The Scottish Daily Express issued regular national coverage of its attempts to restore the house to fashionable conservation standards.
+Increased public interest in the village led over a thousand buyers bidding for the 23 run-down Maxwellton cottages.
+These efforts led to the Development Corporation's further publicity, to arrange an unveiling of a show cottage by the Marchioness of Bute, which received further national press coverage.

 Along with a townscape of weaving cottages, Maxwellton preserves the original Calderwood Estate's endowment school, founded by Sir William Alexander Maxwell, 8th Baronet of Calderwood, in 1839.
-This was seen as advanced for its time in providing funds, materials and facilities for a superior educational experience and extensive provisions for educating the poor.
+This institution was viewed as advanced for its time in providing funds, materials and facilities which offered a superior educational experience, as well as backing for educating the poor.
 The school received an annual endowment from the Barony of Calderwood to support pupils and teacher salaries.
-The advances by Sir William sufficed for Maxwellton School to be cited and studied several times as an issue in the history of education in Scotland.
-It is now a private dwelling named Alma, classed as a Category B listed building.
+The advances instituted by Sir William sufficed for Maxwellton School to be cited and studied several times as an important issue in the history of education in Scotland.
+The school building is now a private dwelling named Alma, after the wife of a former owner.
+It is classed as a Category B listed building.